ebarped/kubeswap/README.md

 ## TODO
 - Test in windows & mac
-- use command:
-  - exit early if db is empty
 - status command:
   - status: checks if the clusters referenced by each kubeconfig are reachable
     - \<name>\: checks if the cluster of \<name\> kubeconfig is reachable
 - Compress the db into a single file, to enable
   - simplicity: the user has a single file with all the database, not a directory
   - backup/restore: easier to backup, restore or move between machines
-- Move the complexity of the interactive list into an internal package
+- Move all the complexity of the interactive list into the tui internal package